aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-lab-02-resources.md

 weight: 110
 ---

-Lets build EC2 template.
+Let's build EC2 template.
 In this Lab, you will write CloudFormation template and learn more about its sections.

 As you read through different sections, there is a code at the end, which you should copy to your template file.

-**Lets go!**
+**Let's go!**

 1. Go to `code/40-cloudformation-features/` directory.
 1. Open the `01-lab02-Resources.yaml` file.